OBOFoundry/OBOFoundry.github.io/principles/fp-014-guidelines.md

 ## Summary

-In addition to the principles, each ontology MUST follow general OBO guidelines.
+In addition to the principles, each ontology MUST follow other OBO guidelines.

 ## Purpose

-Text to be added.
+The OBO Foundry has developed a set of best practices that address specific ontology development issues.
+Unlike the more high level requirements of the OBO Foundry principles, these practices tend to be detailed and often can be characterized as recommendations rather than hard requirements.
+Following these practices improves uniformity and interoperability of OBO ontologies.
+Therefore, the OBO Foundry has chosen to elevate these best practices to guidelines.

 ## Recommendations and Requirements